 With a booth selected, foot traffic generation plans in place, and the decision to take the young fanatic made, Andy and I needed to focus on making decisions about the books we planned to sell.

 The Decision to Write Books

 After attending regional conferences, workshops, and genealogy societies, Andy and I learned that our books sell better when they directly aligned with the classes we teach.

 Downsizing With Family History in Mind and Animating Your Ancestor’s Journey With Animaps, did not support any of the six books we sell.

-For my beginner track workshop, it’s solidly supported by the book Reimagine Family History:
+My beginner track workshop is solidly supported by the book Reimagine Family History:

 Andy usually takes my first drafts and rearranges the content of my second draft.
 He inserts questions to help me clarify the principles, and even ghostwrites many passages.
 But Andy was beyond frustrated with my first draft.
 He bluntly stated that several chapters were trash (actually, he used a worse word).